 Frank Booth (1882-1919) was born in Hyde between June and September 1882 and died in Manchester on 22 June 1919 aged 37.
 Known as Tabby, the popular winger played more than 150 club games during a 12-year career and also represented England once.
 Booth served in the British Army during the First World War, before dying just seven months after the armistice.

-Booth’s second year at City proved to be more productive, however, as he struck three times in 24 league games to help them to second spot behind champions, the Wednesday.
-In the FA Cup, Booth played every game of City’s run to the 1904 final, where they were to beat Bolton Wanderers 1-0 at Crystal Palace.
-It was Booth’s first and only piece of silverware as a professional footballer.
+Booth’s second year at City proved more productive, however, as he struck three times in 24 league games to help them to second spot behind the Wednesday.
+In the FA Cup, Booth played every game of City’s run to the 1904 final, where they beat Bolton Wanderers 1-0 at Crystal Palace.
+It was Booth’s only piece of silverware as a professional footballer.

 During the 1904/05 campaign, Booth enjoyed the most productive season of his playing career by making 35 appearances and scoring eight goals.
 On 25 February 1905, Booth also made his sole appearance for England in a 1-1 draw with Ireland at Ayresome Park, Middlesbrough.
 Despite these individual achievements the season would end on a sour note for his club, as they became embroiled in the now-notorious bribery scandal.